 A licensed physician will perform a series of evaluations to determine the likely cause of your dry eye.
-You’ll start by completing a Dry Eye lifestyle questionnaire.
+You’ll start by completing a Dry Eye lifestyle questionnaire (click link to start the online dry eye questionnaire).
 It’s a brief assessment to determine how your eyes feel on a daily basis.

 If your symptoms are more than mild, the first test will use the exclusive LipiView Ocular Surface Interferometer.
 If you’ve ever had a comprehensive eye exam, LipiView will be similar.